It all began in June of 2020 at Liberty Station…

 Comedy Nights to support local businesses

-Family Resource Night for Make Choice Schools and Summer Camps
+Family Resource Night for Mask Choice Schools and Summer Camps

 ReOpen the County Board of Supervisors meetings to the public rally (they listened and reopened 2 weeks later!)